Juniper/terraform-provider-apstra/docs/data-sources/blueprint_iba_predefined_probe.md

 subcategory: "Reference Design: Shared"
 description: |-
   This data source provides details of a specific IBA Predefined Probe in a Blueprint.
+  Note: Compatible only with Apstra <5.0.0
 ---

 # apstra_blueprint_iba_predefined_probe (Data Source)

 This data source provides details of a specific IBA Predefined Probe in a Blueprint.

+*Note: Compatible only with Apstra <5.0.0*

 ## Example Usage